Introduction to the Syrian Arab Republic (Middle East)

 to do business in Syria.
 Furthermore, it is hard to reflect these socio-political changes on the course content.

-In a medium and long-term (beyond petroleum and gas sector) could open up opportunities for the foreign direct investment in the food sector
+In a medium and long-term (beyond petroleum and gas sector) could open up opportunities for

 In the Syrian Arab Republic products must be labeled indicating the country